Corporate Dividend Resolution Lawyers In Calgary, Alberta

 Corporate dividend payouts are great for shareholders and investors, as they are more than just a means of added income.
 They also show bolster the confidence that the shareholders have in the company, and they provide more certainty when it comes to the financial stability of the corporation.
 Companies that do not yet provide dividends often find that making the switch and offering these payments makes their shareholders look more favorably on them overall.
 It becomes easier to secure investors.

 The Tax Advantage Of Corporate Dividends

-One of the most attractive aspect of corporate dividends is how they are taxed.
+One of the most attractive aspect of corporate dividends is how taxation of them occurs.
 When a (usually small) business has few shareholders who work in the business, there may be tax savings.
-Instead of drawing a salary or wage, the corporation can issue a corporate dividend.
-This is taxed at a lower tax rate.
+Instead of drawing a salary or wage, the corporation issues a dividend or payment to the shareholder(s).
+In Canada the tax rate for receiving funds this way from your company is lower tax than income.
 In order to keep that preferred tax status, you must include a corporate dividend resolution.
 With a small business, there is more control over how money is taken out of the corporation.
 Tax returns have a specific line item for dividends.
 This is ideal for minimizing taxes.

 Different Types Of Corporate Dividend Resolutions